natesobol/Nates-Free-Tools/README.md

 ## Tech Stack
 - Node.js + Express (main application)
-- SQLite for data and session storage
+- Supabase for user data with SQLite session storage
 - EJS for server-rendered views
 - Helmet and secure session defaults for baseline security
 - C# .NET (JSON Combiner and PDF Splitter webapps)

 ## Notes
-- User passwords are stored as bcrypt hashes
+- User passwords are managed by Supabase Auth
-- Profile updates persist to the database and refresh the session payload
+- Profile updates persist to Supabase and refresh the session payload
 - Replace placeholder links in the footer and pricing sections with production resources when ready
 - Old `/excel-to-json.html` in root redirects to new location for backwards compatibility